 In the United Kingdom however the Daleks are almost a way of life.
 Back in the 1960’s the Daleks were ever bit as popular as the Beatles.
 Britain was gripped in “Dalekmania”, there were Dalek toys, soaps, posters, stage plays and even films based on the monsters.

 In the decades since they have still remained popular.
 Most of the time whenever they return they are on the front of the radio times.
 The word Dalek even made its way into the dictionary at one point.

 The Klingons have never enjoyed that level of fame in Star Treks long history.
 It could be argued that the Daleks were responsible for Doctor Who’s initial success.
 The show really took off after they appeared.
 The Klingons meanwhile I feel were only popular because they were in Star Trek.
 They piggy backed on the shows popularity, where as with the Daleks if anything back in the 60’s it was the other way around and Doctor Who piggy backed on the Daleks huge popularity to become a monster hit.

 Here are some examples of why the Daleks are way more badass than the Klingons just to further ram the point home.

 and the final proof when did you last see a Klingon with John Lennon?

 7/ Cyborg Invaders

 Its very hard to say which was the better take on the idea.
-On the one hand when they Cybermen were scary in stories like “Tomb of the Cybermen” and “The Invasion” they were far more terrifying than the Borg ever were.
-However over the years the Cybermen I think hve been a lot more mistreated than the Borg.
+On the one hand when the Cybermen were scary in stories like “Tomb of the Cybermen” and “The Invasion”, they were far more terrifying than the Borg ever were.
+However over the years the Cybermen I think have been a lot more mistreated than the Borg.
 They have had their asses kicked by just four Daleks, wiped out by a teenager with a sling shot and beaten up by James Cordens baby.